-Here, you'll see an overview of different information on your iPad, including the available storage space, serial number, and more.
+Here, you'll see an overview of information about your iPad, including the available storage space and serial number.

-Click these options to decide what music, movies, and TV shows from your iTunes library to sync to your iPad.
+Click these options to decide what music, movies, TV shows, and books from your iTunes library to sync to your iPad.
 If you have a lot of music on your computer, you may only want to sync specific playlists, albums, or artists.